coconsulting2/TC3005B.501-Backend/README.md

 1. [Download `mariadb`](https://mariadb.com/kb/en/where-to-download-mariadb/).
 2. It is recommended that you [secure your MariaDB installation](https://mariadb.com/kb/en/mysql_secure_installation/).
 3. [Start the `mariadb` server](https://mariadb.com/kb/en/starting-and-stopping-mariadb-automatically/).
-4. To setup the database with dummy data, run `node database/config/dev_db.js`from the root of the repository.
+4. To setup the database with dummy data, run `pnpm dummy_db` or `node database/config/dev_db.js`from the root of the repository.
-5. To setup only the database, run `node database/config/init_db.js` from the root of the repository.
+5. To setup only the database, run `pnpm empty_db` or `node database/config/init_db.js` from the root of the repository.

 #### Manual MariaDB Setup